ChristianPrzybulinski/go-cart-api/README.md

 ### Through Docker-Compose:

 I suggest to clone the repo, so you can have all files and project.
 But you only need the `docker-compose.yml` and the `.env` provided to start up the service.
-In case you setted the enviromnent variables manually, you won't need the `.env` file.
+In case you setted the environment variables manually, you won't need the `.env` file.

-**Note:** In case you're using the default values for the enviromnent variables, you will need to edit the `docker-compose.yml` filling up the {APP_PATH} to any path you want, {API_PORT} to 8080 and {DISCOUNT_SERVICE_PORT} to 50051.
+**Note:** In case you're using the default values for the environment variables, you will need to edit the `docker-compose.yml` filling up the {APP_PATH} to any path you want, {API_PORT} to 8080 and {DISCOUNT_SERVICE_PORT} to 50051.

 Starting the service: